osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 The first identity model uses local users stored in PostgreSQL. `ADMIN`, `OPERATOR`, and `VIEWER` are global roles, while job-level ACLs grant `VIEW`, `EDIT`, `EXECUTE`, and `CANCEL` permissions.
 The backend is the authority for these permissions; hiding a button in the frontend is not a security control.

+Phase 3 makes login throttling shared across API instances by persisting the account/source-address failure window in PostgreSQL.
+No authentication decision may depend on an API instance's local heap when the API is deployed as a cluster.

 ### Decision 5: Immediate Cancellation

 **Status**: APPROVED